caelcs/quarkus-template/README.md

 libraries.

 - ✅ Exposing REST Endpoints
-- ❌ Pagination
-- ❌ Audit for tables
-- ❌ Events and outbox pattern
 - ✅ Database Integration
 - ✅ Connection poll for database
 - ✅ Declaring beans in configuration classes
 - ✅ Exposing Metrics Endpoints
 - ✅ Exposing Health Endpoints
 - ✅ Use of REST Clients with a connection poll
-- ❌ Resiliance4J for REST Clients
 - ✅ Generating and Exposing Swagger
 - ✅ Using Hexagonal Architecture
 - ✅ Use of Yaml Configuration Files